 Wider afield some of the more modern-day members of the league system were establishing football roots.

 Inverurie Loco Works FC was founded in 1902 by workmen from the Great North of Scotland Railway (GNSR) firm who had their Locomotive, Carriage and Wagon Workshops in Inverurie.
-This club now takes part in the league and play annually in the Scottish Cup.
+This club now takes part in the league and participates annually in the Scottish Cup.

 Other sides such as Turriff United, Formartine United and Cove Rangers have joined from the Junior football leagues.